vikasdeshmukh63/commercial/TUTORIAL.md

 ## 🎉 Congratulations!

-You've successfully completed the KPDCL Commercial System tutorial!
+You've successfully completed the Commercial System tutorial!
 You now know how to:

 - ✅ Create and manage projects
 - ✅ Handle commercial pricing